math919191/CreativeProject2/README.md

 Ideas for API/JS

+3 Every day there is a featured book --> special book per day historical day...relating to the holiday.
+Main cover is the book of the day

 1 book covers/reviews

-2 Meme book cover

-3 Every day there is a featured book --> special book per day historical day...relating to the holiday

-4 Main cover is the book of the day

-5 Trade books for crypto currency

 6 Use the api to add author publication reviews and only need book title / isbn

-7 search by author and list the books

-8 search by subject
+7 search by author and list the books search by subject

 9 link to purchase books...

-10 poetry section

 11 Bookshelf IDs (google)

-12 none rn

 13 figure out how to use google bookshelf?